smortezah/smashpp/README.md

 ./smashpp [OPTIONS] -r <REF_FILE> -t <TAR_FILE>
 ```

-For example,
+For example:

 ```bash
 ./smashpp -r ref -t tar
 ```

-It is recommended to choose short names for reference and target sequences.
+For optimal results, it's advisable to select short names for both reference and target sequences.

 ### Options

-To see the possible options for Smash++, type:
+To explore the available options for Smash++, execute the following command:

 ```bash
 ./smashpp
 ```

-which provides the following:
+which will yield the following:

 ```text
 SYNOPSIS